 This heavy editing process is designed for a writer who isn’t looking for a developmental edit but who wants more than a line edit or proofread.
 A substantive edit involves an examination of clarity, logic, structure, and pacing, as well as plot, character, and setting development.
 But it also dives deep line-by-line, recording notes on word usage, tone, style, voice, and total writing strength.
 Commentary will be given on a page by page basis, and a multi-page project critique will also be included.

-Editing prices vary depending on manuscript length and editing level.
-Discounts are available for students, teachers, non-profit employees, military personnel, members of James River Writers, and repeat clients.
+What does this actually mean for your project?
+Editing prices vary depending on manuscript length and editing level, among other factors.
+A specific estimate for your manuscript can be provided upon request.
+Discounts are available for students, teachers, non-profit employees, military personnel, members of James River Writers, and return clients.

 Contact me today for specifics, and let me know when you’re ready to get started!